dcuthell/team-tracker-extended/README.md

 # _Team-Tracker_

-#### _The Team-Tracker site will allow a manger to create teams, add team members, and edit the team name, 08/11/17_
+#### _The Team-Tracker site will allow a manger to mangage hackathon teams and their members 08/18/17_

 #### By _**David Cuthell**_

 ## Description

 _The Team-Tracker Site allows a manager to manage hackathon teams.
-The manager will be able to create teams, include descriptions of the team, add members to the team, edit the team name, and browse a list of all created teams, with and without team details._
+The manager will be able to create teams, edit them, and delete them individually or all at once.
+The manager will have the same control over the creation and modification of the members of each team_

 ## Setup/Installation Requirements